On Closed Manifolds with Harmonic Weyl Curvature: Introduction

-Consequently, it is natural to investigate the condition of harmonic Weyl curvature.
-In this direction, most of the research has focused on the case of K\"{a}hler or dimension four.
-A K\"{a}hler manifold with harmonic Weyl must have parallel Ricci tensor \cite{gray78, tanno72, mat72}.
+In connection with our interests, harmonic curvature is characterized by harmonic Weyl curvature (divergence of $\WW$ is vanishing) and constant scalar curvature.
+Thus, it is natural to investigate the condition of harmonic Weyl curvature separately.
+In this area, most of the research has focused on the case of K\"{a}hler or dimension four.
+A K\"{a}hler manifold with that condition must have parallel Ricci tensor \cite{gray78, tanno72, mat72}.
 In dimension four, Weyl decomposes into self-dual and anti-self-dual parts ($\WW^{\pm}$).
-A. Polombo \cite{polombo92} derived Bochner-Weitzenb\"ock formula for a Dirac operator and obtained applications.
-Then, M. Micallef and M. Wang \cite{mw93} showed that a closed four-dimensional manifold with harmonic self-dual and non-negative isotropic curvature (on the self-dual part) must be either conformally flat or quotient of a K\"{a}hler metric with constant scalar curvature.
-As mentioned earlier, that curvature assumption is equivalent to a point-wise bound, for $\omega$ any eigenvalue of $\WW^+$, Furthermore, Gursky \cite{g00} made use of the point-wise Bochner-Weitzenb\"ock formula for Weyl tensor to derive optimal $L^2$-gap theorems. \\
+A. Polombo \cite{polombo92} derived a Bochner-Weitzenb\"ock formula for a Dirac operator and obtained applications for $\WW^{\pm}$.
+Then, M. Micallef and M. Wang \cite{mw93} proved that a closed four-dimensional manifold with harmonic self-dual and non-negative isotropic curvature (on the self-dual part) must be either conformally flat or quotient of a K\"{a}hler manifold with constant scalar curvature.
+As mentioned earlier, the curvature assumption is equivalent to the point-wise bound: for any eigenvalue $\omega$ of $\WW^+$, Furthermore, Gursky \cite{g00} made use of the point-wise Bochner-Weitzenb\"ock formula for Weyl tensor to derive optimal $L^2$-gap theorems. \\

-Unfortunately, in higher dimension, very little is known.
-Our purpose here is to fill in some of those gaps, deriving analogous rigidity results when assuming harmonic Weyl tensor.
-First, we show a generalization of Tachibana's theorem. \begin{theorem} Let $(M^n,g)$, $n\geq 5$, be a closed Riemannian manifold with harmonic Weyl tensor and non-negative curvature operator.
-Then $(M,g)$ must be either locally conformally flat or locally symmetric. \end{theorem} \begin{remark} In dimension four, the same statement holds and is a weaker version of Micallef and Wang's theorem.
-In higher dimension, we also obtain more general results in terms of pinching eigenvalues and norms, see Theorems \ref{mainpointwise} and \ref{normthm}. \end{remark}
+In this paper, we derive analogous rigidity results for a closed Riemannian manifold with harmonic Weyl curvature in any higher dimension.
+First, we show a generalization of Tachibana's theorem. \begin{theorem} Let $(M^n,g)$, $n\geq 5$, be a closed Riemannian manifold with harmonic Weyl curvature and non-negative curvature operator.
+Then $(M,g)$ must be either locally conformally flat or locally symmetric. \end{theorem} \begin{remark} In dimension four, the same statement holds and is a weaker version of Micallef and Wang's theorem. \end{remark} \begin{remark} We also obtain other results in terms of pinching eigenvalues and norms, see Theorems \ref{mainpointwise} and \ref{normthm}. \end{remark}

-Next, by using the solution to the Yamabe's problem, we obtain an integral gap. \begin{theorem} Let $(M^n,g)$, $n\geq 6$, be a closed Riemannian manifold with harmonic Weyl tensor and positive Yamabe invariant $\lambda(g)$.
+Next, by using the solution to the Yamabe's problem, we obtain an integral gap. \begin{theorem} Let $(M^n,g)$, $n\geq 6$, be a closed Riemannian manifold with harmonic Weyl tensor and positive Yamabe constant $\lambda(g)$.
 Then,

 unless $(M,g)$ is locally conformally flat.
-Here, for $\alpha$ the biggest root of the quadratic, we have
+Here, for $\alpha$ the bigger root of the quadratic, we have